 The flow of water from the one outlet of Bear Lake forms the headwaters for Little Bear Creek that is one of the tributaries to Bear Creek.

-As a subwatershed of Greater Bear, we will benefit from the approval of the management plan by federal and state authorities.
-The BLWA is now able to seek grants through the Greater Bear Watershed Coordinating Committee to help fund projects identified in the management plan.
-And we are committed to begin work on the action items identified in the plan.
+As a sub watershed of Greater Bear, we will benefit from the approval of the management plan by federal and state authorities.
+BLWA is able to seek grants through the Greater Bear Watershed to help fund projects identified in the management plan.
+And we are committed to continue to work on the action items identified in the plan.
 We welcome all to help volunteer with projects.

 Come join us as the BLWA meets the 4th Wednesday of each month, 7:00 PM, at the Bear Lake Township Hall, May – October.
 The Annual Meeting is the last Saturday of July.